2giosangmitom/2giosangmitom.github.io/assets/cv/cv.typ

     ], rect[
       #link(
         "https://2giosangmitom.is-a.dev/",
-      )[#text(12pt, luma(0))[#sym.diamond.filled 2giosangmitom.is-a.dev]]
+      )[#text(12pt, luma(0))[#icon("link.svg") 2giosangmitom.is-a.dev]]
     ],
   )
 ]

 = Summary

-A dedicated web developer with a strong passion for creating dynamic web applications.
-Proficient in both front-end and back-end development, I'm eager to leverage my knowledge and continuously improve my abilities.
-Currently, I'm seeking an internship opportunity to gain practical experience and contribute to real-world projects.
+A dedicated web developer with a passion for creating dynamic web applications and building high-performance systems.
+Proficient in both front-end and back-end development, eager to leverage my knowledge and continuously improve my abilities.
+Currently seeking an internship opportunity to gain practical experience and contribute to real-world projects.

 = Education